-Andrew Warren is a principal founder of the Addis Clinic and is a member of the Board of Directors.
+Andrew Warren is a principal founder of the Addis Clinic and serves as a member of the Board of Directors.
 Andy and his wife Bev are the founders of the Ethiopia AIDS Care Treatment (ACT) project in Addis Ababa, Ethiopia.
 ACT has the goal of improving and extending the lives of people living with HIV and has support from the Ethiopian government and the World Health Organization (WHO).
 The Addis Clinic plans to partner with ACT to deliver medical care to the beneficiary families in Addis Ababa.
 Andy is responsible for day-to-day operations for ACT and has extensive experience and knowledge in the community that the Addis Clinic will serve.
 He will serve as the primary contact in Addis Ababa.

 Katherine Cahill, MD is a principal founder of the Addis Clinic and currently serves as a member of the Board of Directors.

 Katie is an Assistant Professor of Medicine and Medical Director of Asthma Clinical Research at Vanderbilt University Medical Center.
 She was formerly an Assistant Professor of Medicine at Harvard Medical School and an Associate Physician in the Division of Rheumatology, Immunology and Allergy at Brigham and Women’s Hospital in Boston, MA.
 She graduated from UMDNJ-Robert Wood Johnson Medical School in 2007 and then completed her internship and residency at Beth Israel Deaconess Medical Center and fellowship in Allergy and Immunology at Brigham and Women’s Hospital, both in Boston.
 As a clinician scientist, her current clinical and research work focuses on severe asthma and drug allergies to non-steroidal anti inflammatory drugs such as aspirin and ibuprofen.